T-Bunckenburg93/nebData/docs/Cluster_groups.md

-# Cluster Info on 81 clusters
+# Cluster Hulls by Componenets

-Here I'm doing a clustering analysis to build on the point distributon analysis I did initally.
+I've doing a clustering analysis to build on the point distributon analysis I did initally.
 The most common response, and my thoughts while I was building it, was that point cost is not a simple indication of ship build, and thus outcome.
 So I've spent a bit of time refining it, primarily by adding a bunch of components into the mix.

 Ive tried to build a model that both accomodates common builds, but also includes more niche builds that do show up.